kaileywaal/VendingMachine/README.md

         - The machine's current balance must be updated to $0 remaining.
     4. After completing their purchase, the user is returned to the "Main" menu to continue using the vending machine.
-8. All purchases must be audited to prevent theft from the vending machine:
+8. All purchases are audited to prevent theft from the vending machine:
-   - Each purchase must generate a line in a file called `Log.txt`.
+   - Each purchase generates a line in a file called `Log.txt`.
    - The audit entry must be in the format:
         >```
         > 01/01/2016 12:00:00 PM FEED MONEY: $5.00 $5.00